Am I Being Unreasonable for Asking My Son to Clean Up at My Brother's House?

 Original Post

 I (38F) recently went to my brother Brian's house with my husband (39M) and son (6M).
-Brian served a lovely meal including pasta, salad, and roasted veggies.
+Brian served a lovely meal, including pasta, salad, and roasted veggies.

 However, my son Justin refused to eat most of the food, opting for crackers and leaving crumbs on the couch.
-Later, Brian texted me angrily about 'disrespect' and 'teaching manners'.
+Later, Brian texted me angrily about 'disrespect' and 'teaching manners.'

 For background, my son can be a picky eater, but I always ensure he cleans up after himself at home.
 When Brian confronted me about Justin's behavior, I insisted that my son should clean up the crumbs.

-Brian and his wife believe kids will be kids and he shouldn't have to clean up.
+Brian and his wife believe kids will be kids and that he shouldn't have to clean up.
 They think I'm being too strict and causing unnecessary tension.

 I understand kids can be messy, but I feel it's important to teach Justin to be responsible, especially at someone else's home.
 Am I being unreasonable in expecting my son to clean up after himself at my brother's house, or should I let it slide like Brian and his wife suggest?

-So AITA?
+So, AITA?

 Teaching children to clean up after themselves is not merely about cleanliness; it's a vital aspect of fostering responsibility.
 Research from the University of Michigan highlights the importance of instilling life skills in children, linking them to better self-management and emotional regulation as adults.